cubing/standards/notation/index.md

 The prime serves the purpose of a negative sign, indicating repetition of the inverse move.
 That is, the repetition amount is defined by:

-    getAmount(UNIT:repeatable-unit):
-      return 1

-    getAmount(UNIT:repeatable-unit AMOUNT:positive-int):
-      return AMOUNT as integer

-    getAmount(UNIT:repeatable-unit AMOUNT:positive-int prime):
-      return -AMOUNT as integer

-[TODO: Do we need this?]
-The following must apply to puzzle using SiGN:

-- If 1) two consecutive `repeated-move`s have the same `repeatable-move` and `positive-int` and one of them has a `prime` but the other does not, and 2) the sequence of two consecutive units can be applied to a given puzzle state, then the total effect is the same as doing nothing to the puzzle.
-- If 1) two sequences of `repeated-move`s have the same `repeatable-move`, 2) the sequences can both be applied to a given puzzle state, and 3) the sum of `getAmount()` applied to the moves in each sequence has the same sum, then the effect of applying either sequence to the puzzle must be the same as the other.

 ## Move Sequence